 You mean other than a total bummer, right?

-An “insurance deductible” is the amount of money you must pay for an insurance claim, prior to an insurance company paying out any money for your loss or incurred expenses.
+Simply put, an “insurance deductible” is the amount of money you must pay for an insurance claim, prior to an insurance company paying out any money for your loss or incurred expenses.

 Another way to describe a deductible is the portion of an insurance-related bill your insurer WILL NOT cover.